uktrade/iigb-beta-content/content/beta/regions/yorkshire-humber/proof-points/transport/en_US.md

 ---
-title: Transport infrastructure in Yorkshire and Humberside
+title: Transport infrastructure
-borderColour: blue
+link: transport infrastructure
 ---
+Transport options in Yorkshire and Humberside include:

-Rail - A new high-speed rail link will bring journey times of 82 minutes from Leeds to London by 2033 and deliver 19,700 potential new jobs.
+- a new high-speed rail link which will cut Leeds to London journey times to 82 minutes by 2033 and deliver 19,700 potential new jobs

-Ports - The Humber region has the largest ports complex in the UK.
-Grimsby and Immingham ports handle 12% of the UK market.
+- the largest ports complex in the UK, based in the Humber region - Grimsby and Immingham ports handle 12% of the UK market